billma/opentokfire/README.md

 ## generating a token
 The token is used to connect to a session when the user enters a topic room.
 We can make a post request to '/getToken' and attach the session_id in the params.
-OpenTok SDK object then generates a token for the session_id and return a JSON response to the client.
+OpenTok SDK object then generates a token for the session_id by calling generate_token().

 <pre>
   post '/getToken' do